bschlenk/homebridge-roku/README.md

 * Turn on RokuNetflix
 * Turn on Roku{app name}

+## Helping Out

+There are many versions of Roku devices, each with a different feature set.
+In order to support features across all these devices, it would be helpful to see what config values each one exposes.
+If you would like to help out, feel free to add your config to [this issue](https://github.com/bschlenk/homebridge-roku/issues/9).
+You can replace any fields you think are private with "\<redacted\>".

 ## Limitations

 I have only tested this with a [Roku TV](https://www.amazon.com/gp/product/B00SG473NO), so there may be more limitations I haven't come across...